-The Center for Career and Technical Education is a collaborative effort between the College of Education at Tennessee State University, the Tennessee Department of Education, and the local education agencies offering Career and Technical Education programs.
-The Center, serving as a state-wide clearinghouse, offers support to new instructors in the Career and Technical (CTE) program areas of Trade and Industry, Health Science, Marketing Education and others as requested by the Tennessee Department of Education.
-The Center also supports local system CTE administrators as requested with licensure and student organizations related issues.
-The Center will structure a program of study in education pedagogy for teachers who have received their Apprentice Occupational License and seek advancement to the Professional License.
+The Center for Career and Technical Education is a collaborative effort between the College of Education at Tennessee State University, the Tennessee Department of Education, and the local education agencies offering Career and Technical Education programs in Tennessee.
+The Center, serving as a state-wide clearinghouse, offers services to new instructors in the Career and Technical Education (CTE), to the Tennessee Department of Education as well as to the local system administrators.
+The Center offers advisement and advancement coursework to new teachers at the K-12 level on the Occupational License (Trade and Industry, Health Science), and on the Transitional License (Agriculture, Business, Family and Consumer Science, Marketing and Technology Education).
+In addition, the Center serves new teachers of adult students in the Tennessee Technology Centers.